3690 Peel Street

 Before joining McGill in 2013, Professor Miller was Assistant Professor of Law at Queen’s University and served as a law clerk to the Hon.
 Justice Ian Binnie of the Supreme Court of Canada.

-Professor Miller is pleased to supervise graduate and postdoctoral students working on topics in the philosophy of private law, fiduciary law, business law or trusts, and related fields.
+Professor Miller is pleased to supervise graduate and postdoctoral students working on topics in the philosophy of private law, fiduciary law, business law, trusts, non-profilt organisations, and related fields.

 Selected recent publications